 Dimitre Simeonov

-Dimitre is an Analyst at Autobahn Labs.
+Dimitre is the Director of Search & Evaluation at Autobahn Labs.
 Dimitre began his scientific journey at Rensselaer Polytechnic Institute where he obtained a B.S. in Biomedical Engineering.
 He then joined the Undiagnosed Diseases Program at the National Institutes of Health to investigate rare genetic disorders and improve their diagnosis.
 Dimitre completed a Ph.D. in Alex Marson’s Laboratory at the University of California San Francisco working at the intersection of human genetics, immunology, and genetic engineering.
 He helped pioneer Cas9 ribonucleoprotein genome editing in primary human T cells and developed CRISPR-based methodologies to understand non-coding autoimmunity risk.
 After graduating in 2019, Dimitre co-founded Beeline Therapeutics, a venture-backed company to develop the next-generation of targeted therapeutics for autoimmune diseases.

 Srinivas Akkaraju, MD, PhD